tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 ## Clarify:

-- be clear about what is required, and how it's going to get done.
+- be clear about what is required and how it will get done.
   - Is it actionable?
   - What's the next action?
   - Do it, delegate it, or defer it.